Financial Aid Terms and Conditions

 These “Financial Aid Terms and Conditions” apply to all programs of study regardless of program completion length (i.e. 3 years, 4 years, etc.).

 Freshmen/Transfer academic merit-based scholarships are “locked in” once a student begins their undergraduate study at Cedarville.
 These scholarships are awarded based on the eligibility criteria and deadlines for each.

 - Note: Once enrolled, a student will never be moved up to a higher scholarship level nor moved down to a lower scholarship level for any reason.

-A student must be enrolled full-time (at least 12 or more credits for undergraduate students) to receive institutional financial aid.
+A student must be enrolled full-time (minimum 12 credit hours per semester at Cedarville for undergraduate students) to receive institutional financial aid.
 Institutional aid is not prorated for part-time students.

 Scholarships are awarded fall and spring terms only (this includes programs with a three-year completion option).

 Renewable scholarships – assuming renewal criteria are met – are available for up to eight (8) semesters of attendance in an undergraduate program, or through the completion of the first professional year of the Pharm.D. program (whichever comes first).